technolaji/github4s/docs/src/main/tut/repository.md

 Users with push access to the repository can create a release using `createRelease`, it takes as arguments:

-- the repository coordinates (`owner` and `name` of the repository)
+- the repository coordinates (`owner` and `name` of the repository).
 - `tag_name`: The name of the tag.
 - `name`: The name of the release.
 - `body`: Text describing the contents of the tag.
 - `target_commitish`: Specifies the commitish value that determines where the `Git tag` is created from.
 Can be any branch or commit `SHA`.
 Unused if the `Git tag` already exists.
 Default: the repository's default branch (usually `master`).
 - `draft`: true to create a draft (unpublished) release, false to create a published one.
-Default: false
+Default: false.
 - `prerelease`: true to identify the release as a prerelease. false to identify the release as a full release.
-Default: false
+Default: false.

 To create a release: